The beautiful afar: History

 Dead Souls was mostly written while Gogol was residing abroad, mainly in Italy and Germany, but also in France, Switzerland, and Austria.
 In one of the novel's lyrical digressions, in the second chapter of the first volume, the author exclaims: "Rus'!
 Rus’!
 It's you that I see, from my wonderful, beautiful afar, I see YOU."
 These lines were written in Italy.
-By self-admission, Gogol loved Italy and called it 'my dear soul'.
-In a letter to Zhukovsky he writes: "If you knew with what joy I abandoned Switzerland and flew to my dear soul - Italy.
-She is mine!
-No one in the world will take her from me."

-As an idiomatic expression, "The Beautiful Afar" was coined by Vissarion Belinsky, in the argument against Gogol himself.
-Belinsky attacked Gogol with an angry letter dated July 3 (15), 1847, about Gogol's journalistic book "Selected Places from Correspondence with Friends" published in the same year: